fcoder78/blissapp/README.md

 # Bliss Recruitment APP

-In order to run the app, download as .zip and compile the code.
+In order to run the app, download as .zip, connect your Android device and compile the code.